Michael Montes: Life and career

 He conceived and produced cellist Erik Friedlander's breakthrough solo album Maldoror.

-Allan Kozinn of The New York Times called his String Quartet No. 2 "an experiment in intensity...a forceful wave of sound."
+Allan Kozinn of The New York Times called his String Quartet No. 2 performed by Ethel "an experiment in intensity...a forceful wave of sound."

-Subsequently he has composed scores for numerous films including Joan Stein's Oscar® nominated One Day Crossing, Alexander Olch's The Windmill Movie, Michael Tully's Don't Leave Home and Sophia Takal's Always Shine.

 He has been the composer of choice for The TED Conference, The Nobel Prize Summit, The World Science Festival and The AICP Show.
 His TedTalks opening title music has enjoyed billions of views.

+He has composed scores for numerous films including Joan Stein's Oscar nominated One Day Crossing, Alexander Olch's The Windmill Movie, Michael Tully's Ping Pong Summer and Sophia Takal's Always Shine.

-His latest personal albums are Persona Ficta and When the World Was Now.
+His latest personal albums are Persona Ficta, When the World Was Now and Acorn Blue.